Ottawa Symphony Orchestra: Music Director

-Praised by La Presse for his “immense talent as conductor, musician and performer”, Canadian conductor Alain Trudel was appointed Artistic Advisor and Principal Guest Conductor in early 2016, and is Music Director of l’orchestre symphonique de Laval and principal youth and family Conductor of the National Arts Centre Orchestra.
+Praised by La Presse for his talent as conductor, musician and performer”, Canadian conductor Alain Trudel was appointed Artistic Advisor and Principal Guest Conductor in early 2016, and is Music Director of l’orchestre symphonique de Laval and principal youth and family Conductor of the National Arts Centre Orchestra.
 He was also Principal Guest Conductor of the Victoria Symphony Orchestra and guest musical advisor for the Manitoba Chamber Orchestra.
 Trudel was also the CBC Radio Orchestra conductor.

 Concertmaster

 Mary-Elizabeth Brown has led orchestras under the direction of conductors Lorin Maazel, Kryszstof Penderecki, Carlos Miguel Prieto, Helmuth Rilling, Isaac Karabtchevsky, Placido Domingo and others.
-She served as concertmaster of YOA Orchestra of the Americas from 2006-2008, led the Britten-Pears Orchestra (at the Aldeburgh Festival) from 2007-2009 and was concertmaster of the chamber orchestra Sinfonia Toronto from 2007-2015.
+She served as concertmaster of YOA Orchestra of the Americas from 2006–2008, led the Britten-Pears Orchestra (at the Aldeburgh Festival) from 2007–2009 and was concertmaster of the chamber orchestra Sinfonia Toronto from 2007–2015.
 She holds concurrent posts as Concertmaster of both McGill Chamber Orchestra and the Ottawa Symphony Orchestra.